yantang01/search-engine/README.txt

-Name: Yan Tang

-Instructions for running my crawler and search engine:
-1. Download the project folder
+A web crawler using Python that repeatedly extracts URLs and words from web pages that saves desired data into text files

+## Steps to run in dev environment:

+- clone repo
-1. Call the crawl function in the crawler.py module and pass a seed website as a parameter
+- call the crawl function in the crawler.py module and pass a seed website as a parameter
-2. Call the search function in the search.py module.
-The first parameter is your search query, and the second parameter is a boolean value whether you want to boost your result or not.
+- call the search function in the search.py module.
+The first parameter is your search query, and the second parameter is a boolean value whether you want to boost your result or not
-3. cd project
-4. python crawler.py
+- python3 crawler.py
-5. python search.py
+- python3 search.py

-You only have to run crawler.py once.
+You only have to run crawler.py once for one website.